wealthkernel/api-documentation-guides/docs/due-diligence/Basics.md

 When a due diligence update is created, it stays as `Pending`.
 Note that it is only possible to add evidence to a due diligence update in this state.
 After submitting the update, it will be automatically completed.
 However, the update could be rejected under certain circumstances, for example, when the provided `PartyId` does not exist.

+The diagram below shows a typical workflow of a due diligence update.

 ```mermaid
 sequenceDiagram
     autonumber